 Helping your family might be part of the plan, but can you afford it?
 Define your future.
-Request a callback from a financial adviser.
+Speak to your financial adviser.

 As trustees, you are liable for ensuring the fund meets its legal and regulatory obligations.
 Whilst you can engage the help of financial planners and administrators to minimise this risk, it still remains yours which makes the choice of your specialist partners even more important.

 Having a child is one of life's most rewarding and transformative experiences.
 But it can also be stressful.

 This information is current as at 24/09/2013.

 This information has been prepared without taking account of your objectives, financial situation or needs.
 Because of this you should, before acting on this information, consider its appropriateness, having regard to your objectives, financial situation and needs.